tom-van-wijk/ecoli_serotyper/README.md

 -	**'outputdir':**	location of output directory.<br />
 			If none is specified, an output directory will be created in the directory containing the inputfile.

-## Multi serotyper
+## MULTI SEROTYPER

 Added in this repository is `multi_serotyper.py`.
 This script allows for large batches of data to be typed with a single command.
 When the installation of ecoli_serotyper is complete, no additional dependencies have to be installed and no additional steps have to be taken, you are ready to go.<br /><br />
-This script will create an ouput directory with a subdirectory for each genome containing the ecoli_serotyper.py output.
+This script will create an output directory with a subdirectory for each genome containing the ecoli_serotyper.py output.
 Additionally `multy_serotyper_output.txt` will be created with an overview of all typed genomes.

 #### USAGE